 Plan coverage for your work:

-Work with supervisor to transition your work to others, as needed.
+Work with your supervisor to transition your work to others, as needed.

-Ensure your Leave Administrator has your contact information for when you’re away.
+Make sure your leave specialist has your contact information for when you’re away.

-Meet with your Leave Administrator to develop a pay and absence plan.
+Meet with your leave specialist to develop a pay and absence plan.

 Take Time Off